Volumes and Outcomes

 Tumor surgery cases

 Le Bonheur neurosurgeons also remove tumors, which can cause seizures and other health problems.
-The blue bar represents the number of tumor resection surgeries performed in 2015 and the red bar shows the number of cases in 2016.
+The blue bar represents the number of tumor resection surgeries performed from 2015-2017.

 Why it is important: Le Bonheur teams up with St. Jude Children’s Research Hospital in the removal and treatment of children with brain tumors.
 Because we perform so many tumor surgeries, our neurosurgeons have some of the most experience in the country.
 On average, we perform 18 tumor surgeries per month.